lee1995hao/ARSK/README.md

 The repository includes the following files.

-* `data generator.R`: Implementation of simulation data generation
+* `data generator.R`: Implementation of generation of simulation data
 * `ARSKC.R`: Implementation of Robust and Sparse K-means Clustering
 * `gap-alternative.R`: Implementation of modified gap statistics and alternative algorithms